 7.5.
 You can start compiling a list of media that are likely to have an interest in the kind of stories your business has to tell and foster strong relationships with them.

-Lesco Manufacturing paid BWD Advertising less than R50 000 for the entire media exercise, with which BWD managed to obtain media exposure to the value of almost half a million rand, with a reach of more than 2.5 million people, within a period of two to two and a half weeks.
+Lesco Manufacturing paid BWD Advertising less than R90 000 for the entire media exercise, with which BWD managed to obtain media exposure to the value of more than half a million rand, with a reach of more than 2.5 million people, within a period of two months.